 6) Check to see if your audio crackling problem is gone.

 In some cases, ATI HDMI Audio device in your Device Manager could be the culprit of the popping sound on your Windows PC.
-You can disable it for your audio to go back normal again.
+You can disable it for your audio to go back to normal again.
 To do it:

 1) On your keyboard, press the Windows logo key and X at the same time, then choose Device Manager.